kubevirt/user-guide/docs/user_workloads/creating_vms.md

 virtctl create vm --volume-import=type:pvc,src:my-ns/my-pvc
 ```

-Create a manifest for a VirtualMachine with a directly used PVC:
+Create a manifest for a VirtualMachine using a PVC without cloning it:

 ```shell
 virtctl create vm --volume-pvc=src:my-pvc